m4dh0rs3/game_theory/README.md

 # Game theory: XY

 Each round, all `n` actors choose `X` or `Y`.
-Rules on the set of the choice of all actors descide, how much each actor earns or looses.
+Rules on the set of the choice of all actors decide, how much each actor earns or looses.

 ### Rules for `n = 4`